 Student Handbook: Section 7: Academic Policies

-Each term, the College publishes electronic schedules of course offerings, which are accessible to all students.
+Each term, the University publishes electronic schedules of course offerings, which are accessible to all students.
 Schedules are just-in-time and are updated as revisions occur.
-Schedule search options include the ability to search for offerings by: academic level (undergraduate or graduate); course type (course subject; individual core requirements; learning communities), offering days/times; instructor.
+Schedule search options include the ability to search for offerings by academic level (undergraduate or graduate); course type (course subject; individual core requirements; learning communities), offering days and times; and instructor.
 The schedules also provide course descriptions, course seat availability, and textbook information.
-Access the schedules at: webadvisor.daemen.edu.
+Access the schedules at webadvisor.daemen.edu.

 Regular and prompt attendance is expected at all classes and officially scheduled programs and activities.
 A student who is absent from class for any reason whatsoever will be required to make up the work to the satisfaction of the instructor.
-A student anticipating or having a prolonged absence from class (3 or more class days), due to illness, accident, or death in the family, should report this absence to the Registrar, who will convey the information to the appropriate instructors.
-Upon return, it is the student’s responsibility to discuss his or her standing in the course with the instructor, who will advise of the appropriate course of action to be taken.
+A student anticipating or having a prolonged absence from class (i.e., three or more class days) due to illness, accident, or death in the family should report this absence to the Registrar, who will convey the information to the appropriate instructors.
+Upon return, it is the student’s responsibility to discuss their standing in the course with the instructor, who will advise of the appropriate course of action to be taken.

-When the College is officially closed due to a snow emergency, do not attempt to drive to or on campus unless you have been designated as essential personnel.
-If you find it is absolutely necessary to visit, park your car off campus, so that parking lots can be plowed and cleared of snow.
+When the University is officially closed due to a snow emergency, do not attempt to drive on or to campus unless you have been designated as essential personnel.
+If you find it is absolutely necessary to visit, park your car off campus so that parking lots can be plowed and cleared of snow.

 If a snowstorm or other event results in the cancellation of classes, the following stations will carry this information:

 - AM radio stations: WBEN 930, WGR 550.

 - FM radio stations: WKSE 98.5, WTSS 102.5, WJYE 96.1, WYRK 106.5, WECK 100.5, WBLK 93.7, 97 ROCK, WNSA 107.7.